rudyrog/authormanasi/README.md

-# Welcome to My Blog!
+# Welcome to My Portfolio!

 Hi there!
 I'm **Manasi Mehta**, a student and part-time blogger from Ahmedabad, Gujarat.
 I'm thrilled to have you here and can't wait to share my thoughts and experiences with you.
 My blog is a space where I hope to spark curiosity and provide fresh perspectives as we explore different topics together.